Oxalate In Tea

 Consuming excessive amounts of oxalate can increase the risk of developing kidney stones, especially in individuals who are prone to kidney stone formation.
 Regular consumption of high-oxalate tea without moderation can lead to the accumulation of oxalate crystals in the kidneys, potentially contributing to the formation of kidney stones.
 It is important to be aware of your predisposition to kidney stones and to consult with a healthcare provider to manage oxalate intake accordingly.

-See also Calcium Oxalate
+See also High Oxalate Foods

 B. Iron Absorption